 In other words, it was impossibly festive, I don’t think I’ve ever had this much Christmas spirit in me.

-Onward now to ALL the Christmas markets I visited in my time in Munich.
+Onward now to ALL the Munich Christmas markets that I visited in my time there.
 I walked most of the Christmas markets in the downtown area, and there was even one at the Munich airport which I sadly didn’t have time for.
 The Christmas markets are usually open from the end of November and close by 23rd Dec – Christmas Eve and Christmas are very quiet.

 WEIHNACHTSMARKT @ ENGLISCHER GARDENS